 - Reduced infection risk: Like a Band-Aid, a compression garment can shield your skin from outside germs like a barrier.
 It protects the wound while you heal.

-- Less pain & discomfort after surgery: Gentle pressure and support can relieve pain symptoms.2 For example, think about when you bang your shin.
+- Less pain & discomfort after surgery: Light pressure and support can relieve pain symptoms.2 For example, think about when you bang your shin.
 Your instinct is to apply pressure to the area with your hand.
 Why?
 It makes the injured area feel better.
 The same principle applies after trauma from a surgical procedure.
-Again, the key is gentle pressure.
+Again, the key is light pressure.